Undergraduate Course

 In your third year you will study:

-- 2 compulsory modules in semester 1
+- 1 compulsory module and 1 optional module in semester 1

 - 2 compulsory modules in semester 2